Exploring dark sector parameters in light of neutron star temperatures: DM-neutron interaction

 where

 and $\Gamma_{Z}$ is the $Z$ boson decay width, $Q$ and $I_{3}$ are the electric charge and the weak isospin respectively.
-In Tab.~\ref{tab:a_b}, we list $Q$ and $I_{3}$ for various particles.
-The values for neutron can be obtained by summing the corresponding quantum numbers of three quarks $udd$ in the low energy limit.
+In Table \ref{tab:a_b}, we list $Q$ and $I_{3}$ for various particles.
+The values for neutrons can be obtained by summing the corresponding quantum numbers of three quarks $udd$ in the low energy limit.